A Reuse Project Of a Different Kind

-Local manufacturer’s atg UV Technology, located in Pemberton, regularly supply water reuse packages for wastewater all over the world.
-However this month atg UV Technology, working with local Wigan based Charity ‘The Storehouse Project’ have experienced a reuse project of a different kind.
+Local manufacturer’s atg Evoqua, located in Pemberton, regularly supply water reuse packages for wastewater all over the world.
+However this month atg Evoqua, working with local Wigan based Charity ‘The Storehouse Project’ have experienced a reuse project of a different kind.

 The Storehouse Project, located in Billinge, provides a vital community service for some of the most vulnerable members of the Wigan community.
 Operating entirely on the kind donations of the local community, The Storehouse Project provides essential help to those who need it most in the form of food parcels, clothing, children’s toys, furniture and household essentials.